Why and How Mastering the Steps of Creating an Art Photograph

 Once on the field, it is too late to try and learn how to utilize the equipment.
 Natural conditions change quickly, and time is wasted when it is spent on equipment and not on capturing a certain moment on the field.
 Thus, learning how to use equipment must be done before the session.

 Shooting is the first step in creating a fine art photo.
 It is the basis of the creative process.
 To not master it is a mistake.
-We must never forget that a missed photo will be missed even with the development.
+I must never forget that a missed photo will be missed even with the development.

 The Second Step in the Creation of an Art Photograph: the Development